 - the Company can continue to pay its outstanding debts after the distribution (the so-called distribution test), and; - the shareholders' equity exceeds the legal reserves and statutory reserves under the articles of association to be maintained (the so-called balance sheet test).
-If not, management of the Company shall not approve the distribution.
+If not, the General Meeting of Shareholders shall not approve the distribution.